 - Multifamily residential projects of 3 units or more and all non-residential projects must provide EV Readiness for approximately 10 percent of the total number of new parking spaces.
 This is equivalent to the Tier 2 CALGreen option for non-residential developments.
 (FMC 15.48.050 & FMC 15.48.060)

 - All "EV Ready" parking spaces must also be equipped with the EV charging unit.
 (FMC 18.183.172 & FMC 18.183.174)

 Commercial Outdoor Lighting

 To promote the use of high-efficiency LED lighting in outdoor applications, the City of Fremont adopted a reach code that reduces the maximum allowable wattages of outdoor lighting fixtures in new Commercial construction projects and major retrofits.
 (FMC 15.44.030)

 Construction and Demolition Debris Requirements

-Chapter 4 and Chapter 5 of the 2016 California Green Building Code requires that applicants recycle and/or salvage for reuse a minimum of 65% of the non-hazardous construction and demolition waste in accordance within this code.
+Chapters 4 and 5 of 2016 CALGreen require that applicants recycle and/or salvage for reuse a minimum of 65% of the non-hazardous construction and demolition waste in accordance within this code.

 Applicants shall only use debris boxes from Republic Services.
 Contact Republic Services at (510) 657-3500.

 As an incentive to promote green building practices and reduce community greenhouse gas emissions, the City of Fremont adopted resolutions to reduce solar panel permit costs for both residential and commercial projects.
 See Solar Panel Installations on how to get a permit.